Where to Stay in Costa Rica First Time: 16 Best Areas

 San Jose is located within 20 minutes drive from Juan Santamaria International Airport (SJO), SJO, the largest international airport in the country, as well as one of only two, the other being Liberia International airport in Costa Rica northwest corner.

-This makes San Jose an ideal place to stay in Costa Rica for anyone wanting to remain near the airport.
-This is especially helpful for anyone worried about missing their flight, stopping on a layover, or just a short stop before heading to the coast and mountains.
+San Jose is an ideal place to stay in Costa Rica near the airport, which is especially helpful for anyone worried about missing their flight, stopping on a layover, or just a short stop before heading to the coast and mountains.

 Downtown San Jose is the most popular area of the city for visitors with great shopping and nightlife.
 Amenities like shops, bars, restaurants, and hotels are abundant.
 Meanwhile, the list of attractions present in the city is just as extensive.